 Due to COVID-19 and associated travel restrictions the project will not advance as quickly as normal.
-The Company has a Mexican geological team in Chihuahua and in the coming weeks our teams will decide how best to advance, based on the situation in Chihuahua and our team's personal and family safety.
-The Company has established a full camp at Plata Verde with internet connection and accommodation for field teams ready to ramp up work as soon as possible.
+The Company has a Mexican geological team in Chihuahua and in the coming months our teams will decide how best to advance, based on the situation in Chihuahua and our team's personal and family safety.
+The Company has established a full camp at Plata Verde for field teams ready to ramp up work as soon as possible.